chartjs/Chart.js/docs/developers/updates.md

 ## Adding or Removing Data

 Adding and removing data is supported by changing the data array.
 To add data, just add data into the data array as seen in this example.
-However, if `dataset.data` has been frozen using `Object.freeze()`, adding or removing data will not update the chart.

 ```javascript
 function addData(chart, label, data) {